Open Water Course

 PADI’s Open Water Diver materials cover what you need to know about basic scuba diving skills, terminology and safety procedures.
 For each concept you will read a description and watch a video demonstration.
 Then you will jump in the pool (or pool-like environment) to practice these skills with your instructor.
 Later, as a certified diver, use the course materials as a reference guide for future diving adventures and to review what you learned.

-- To enrol in the PADI Open Diver course or Junior Open Water Diver course, you must be 10 years or older
+- To enroll in the PADI Open Diver course or Junior Open Water Diver course, you must be 10 years or older

 Price includes the following: